Try these refreshing cool drinks for warm Tucson days

 Growing up in a small Michigan village, I sometimes was allowed to stay a few days with one of my friends whose family ran a dairy farm.

-I can still remember the sound of the rhythmic pulsing and hissing of the milking machines; the intoxicating scent of the newly baled alfalfa hay that would feed the cows all winter; the sight of my friend’s father squirting milk from a cow’s teat into the mouth of a hungry cat during milking; and the taste of the butterfat-heavy whole milk at her family’s table.
+I can still remember the sound of the rhythmic pulsing and hissing of the milking machines; the intoxicating scent of the newly baled alfalfa hay that would feed the cows all winter; and the taste of the butterfat-heavy whole milk at her family’s table.

 I loved the peace of the milk parlor, where the big black-and-white Holsteins swished their tails as they ate their grain rations, and I loved especially the chance to bottle-feed the calves.